-The amount due to Micro and Small Enterprises as defined in the "The Micro, Small and Medium Enterprises Development Act, 2006" has been determined based on the information available with the Company and the required disclosure are given below.
+The amount due to Micro and Small Enterprises as defined in the "The Micro, Small and Medium Enterprises Development Act, 2006" has been determined based on the information available with the Company and the required disclosure are giver below.

-For the year ended March 31, 2021 Rupees in lakhs For the year ended March 31, 2020 (a) The principal amount remaining unpaid to supplier as at the end of the accounting year (refer note 3.12(a)) 13 24 (b) The interest due thereon remaining unpaid to supplier as at the end of the accounting year(c) The amount of interest paid in terms of Section 16, along with the amount of payment made to the supplier beyond the appointed day @ @ during the year • (d)The amount of interest due and payable for the year (e)The amount of interest accrued and remaining unpaid at the end of w 46 the accounting year (f)The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are @ @ actually paid Amount is below the rounding off norm adopted by the Company. - No.
+For the year ended March 31, 2022 For the year ended March 31, 2021 (a) The principal amount remaining unpaid to supplier as at the end of the accounting year (refer note 3.12(a)) (b) The interest due therean remaining unpaid to supplier as at the 13 13 (b) The interest due thereon remaining unpaid to supplier as at the end of the accounting year (c )The amount of interest paid in terms of Section 16, along with the amount of payment made to the supplier beyond the appointed day @ @ during the year - - (d)The amount of interest due and payable for the year (e)The amount of interest accrued and remaining unpaid at the end of - ~ the accounting year (f)The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are @ @ actually paid @ Amount is below the rounding off norm adopted by the Company. - -